-Jerry Maldonado is acting director of Cities and States, leading the foundation's Just Cities and Regions, Detroit, and US states programs.
+Jerry Maldonado is the director of Cities and States, leading the foundation's Just Cities and Regions, Detroit, and US states programs.

 Jerry joined Ford as a program manager in the aftermath of Hurricanes Katrina and Rita, overseeing the implementation of the foundation’s cross-program Gulf Coast Transformation Initiative.
 As a program officer, and then as a senior program officer, his grant making focused on integrated regional strategies for building stronger communities, by improving access for low-income families to permanently affordable housing, reducing blight, improving transit choices, and strengthening decent work opportunities.
 Over the past decade, he has developed and managed innovative, place-based grant making strategies in San Diego, New Orleans, Atlanta, New York, and Puerto Rico, and facilitated the creation of multi-issue, cross-sector grantee collaboratives that strengthened civic engagement and advanced inclusive local development.
 And he has played a lead role in mobilizing local, regional, and national philanthropy around strategies aimed at democratizing urban development and promoting more inclusive policies that protect and advance the rights of low-income communities and communities of color.